What Does It Take To Be Brisbane’s Best Property Manager?

 The best Property Managers are backed by significant experience, a strong knowledge base, and glowing reviews from past clients.
-Local market knowledge is required to guide owners on maintaining and (sometimes) increasing the value of their properties.
+Local market knowledge is required to guide owners in maintaining and (sometimes) increasing the value of their properties.
 In addition to this, a strong understanding of local council regulations and relevant state laws is required.
 This ensures both the owners and the tenants are protected.

 Remember all the things a Property Manager has to juggle?
 You will constantly have things on the go.
 With multiple properties requiring communication with tenants, owners, and potential third-party maintenance personnel, you need to be an excellent multi-tasker.

 Without being organised, managing so many things at once can quickly turn messy.
-Start with a detailed database with all the relevant information for owners, tenants, and the properties.
+Start with a detailed database with all the relevant information for owners, tenants, and properties.
 Write everything down and invest in a good calendar.
-This allows you to stay abreast of the important dates such as rent due dates, maintenance, lease reviews, extra bills such as water, inspections, and repairs.
+This allows you to stay abreast of the important dates such as rent due dates, maintenance, lease reviews, and extra bills such as water, inspections, and repairs.

 Excellent communication and transparency